-The private retreat of your black-alley heart,
+The private retreat of your alluvial heart,

 Anger makes a man of you,

-Cut with a butcher-knife those moods you cage,
+Slash with a butcher-knife those moods you cage,

 Bottled-up for our benefit.

-Until the kettle whistles,
+Until the kettle whistles.

 Absent rhyme or reason, your madness comes neat.

-Hang that pallid filthy skin on a coat rack with missing teeth,
+Grab that pallid filthy skin on a coat rack with missing teeth,

-And walk nude the dank biting streets,
+Walk nude the dank biting streets,

-Where your envy bemoans that concluding youth,
+Where your envy bemoans concluding youth,

 And your boyhood memoirs are but little feet tracking mud on kitchen linoleum,

-The ellipsis of a good era.
+Ah, the ellipsis of a good era…

-When once roguish cheeks are now turned concrete,
+Now once roguish cheeks are concrete-tough,